TLChicken/dynamaker-guide/Contents/Special Controls.md

 # Niche Controls

-## Confusing until you try it out.
+## Confusing until you Try It Out.

 Keyboard:

 **C / V** : Changes the fraction of a bar of the song (based on its BPM) that the notes you are going to place down are snapped to.
 I recommend pressing C 4 times (set to 1/8 of a bar) or 5 times (set to 1/4 of a bar) after loading the song so it is easier to place down notes according to the beat.